Gleyber Torres Player Props: Yankees vs. Rays

 Gleyber Torres At The Plate

-- Torres leads New York with 101 hits and a team-best slugging percentage of .426.
+- Torres has 101 hits to go with a slugging percentage of .422, both of which rank first among New York hitters this season.

+- In 71.2% of his 104 games this season, Torres has picked up at least one hit.
+He's also had 25 multi-hit games.

-- Torres has picked up a hit in 74 of 103 games this year, with multiple hits 25 times.
+- Torres has an RBI in 28 of 104 games this year, with multiple RBI in 14 of them.

-- In 28 games this season (27.2%), Torres has picked up an RBI, and in 14 of those games (13.6%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 43.7% of his games this year, with two or more runs scored in 9.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.